helicopter-1/Elastos/CR.CyberRepublic/front-end/experimental-docs/core/arbiter/arbiter.md

     - the `MainNode` is the connection to `Elastos.ELA`, so `SpvSeedList` should correspond to the IP and `NodeOpenPort`
     - You need a separate SideNode in `SideNodeList` for each side chain
-    - Each side chain's `GenesisBlock` needs to be retrived via something like `http://localhost:20604/api/v1/block/hash/0`, make sure you use the right port defined by `HttpRestPort`.
+    - Each side chain's `GenesisBlock` needs to be retrieved via something like `http://localhost:20604/api/v1/block/hash/0`, make sure you use the right port defined by `HttpRestPort`.

 4. Add the public keys from each of the Arbiter's primary keystore.dat to the `Arbiters` array in the `Elastos.ELA` mainchain `config.json`